Thracian religion: Divination

 An oracular sanctuary of the Thracian "Dionysos" was located in the territory of the Satrae tribe in the Rhodope Mountains, where members of the tribe of the Bessoi served in it and a priestess made prophecies similarly to the oracle of Delphi.

 This might be the same sanctuary referred to by Roman sources as the sacred grove of "Liber" in Thrace, where the priests predicted to Alexander III of Macedon that he would conquer the world, which they saw in the high fire that flared on its altar after the wine libation, and which the priests again later predicted to Gaius Octavius when he consulted this oracle regarding his son's future.

 Thracian plaque depicting a mounted spearman with a severed human head behind him.

 Royal customs

 Thracian kings were believed to be of divine origin, being descendants of the Thracian "Hermes," and their special status is attested by the presence of their portraits on the obverse of coins, which is where the images of protective deities usually appeared: the coins of Amatokos I and Saratokos in the late 5th century BCE, and later those of Hebryzelmis and Kotys I followed this custom.

 This custom might have been a propagandistic expression of power similar to the coins of Achaemenid satraps, or may have referred to a ruler's cult as was commonly practised after the reign of Alexander III of Macedon.
 Whether this meant that the kings were held to be king-gods, with honours above that of royal dignity, is unclear.

+Storm customs

+According to Herodotus of Halicarnassus, the Thracians used to shoot arrows towards the sky during thunder and lightning as a threat to the god, since they only believed in Zalmoxis.